-AXA has reported to us that four insurance policies underwritten by one of AXA's European insurance subsidiaries, AXA France IARD ("AXA France"), that were in-force during the first quarter of 2014 potentially come within the scope of the disclosure requirements of the Iran Act.
+AXA has reported to us that two insurance policies underwritten by one of AXA's European insurance subsidiaries, AXA France IARD ("AXA France"), that were in-force during the second quarter of 2014 potentially come within the scope of the disclosure requirements of the Iran Act.
 Each of these insurance policies relates to property and casualty insurance (homeowners, auto, accident, liability and/or fraud policies) covering property located in France where the insured is a company or other entity that may have direct or indirect ties to the Government of Iran, including Iranian entities designated under Executive Orders 13224 and 13382.
 AXA France is a French company, based in Paris, which is licensed to operate in France.
-As of the date of this report, AXA France has taken actions necessary to terminate coverage under these four insurance policies.
-The annual aggregate revenue AXA derived from these four policies is approximately \$7,000 and the related net profit, which is difficult to calculate with precision, is estimated to be \$3,500.
+As of the date of this report, AXA France has taken actions necessary to terminate coverage under these two insurance policies.
+The annual aggregate revenue AXA derived from these two policies is approximately \$3,500 and the related net profit, which is difficult to calculate with precision, is estimated to be \$1,750.

 AXA has informed us that AXA Konzern AG ("AXA Konzern"), a subsidiary of AXA organized under the laws of Germany, has a German client designated under Executive Order 13382.
 This client has a pension savings contract with AXA Konzern with an annual premium of approximately \$15,000.
 The related annual net profit arising from this contract, which is difficult to calculate with precision, is estimated to be \$7,500.
 This contract will end in March 2015.
-In addition, the same German client is a director of a company that has a life insurance contract (which includes a savings element) with AXA Konzern, with an annual premium of approximately \$1,400.
+In addition, a subsidiary of the same German client has a life insurance contract (which includes a savings element) with AXA Konzern, with an annual premium of approximately \$1,400 per annum.
 The related annual net profit arising from this contract, which is difficult to calculate with precision, is estimated to be \$700.
-AXA Konzern intends to leave this contract in place as there is no legal basis that would allow AXA Konzern to cancel such a contract.
+AXA Konzern intends to leave these contracts in place as there is no legal basis that would allow a German company to cancel such a contract.

-AXA Konzern also provides Industrial Commercial Services GmbH, Hamburg ("ICS") with property insurance for an office building in Hamburg, Germany.
-ICS is a company which some reports suggest may be connected to the Iranian Mines and Mining Industries Development and Renovation Organization, an entity designated as a Specially Designated National and Blocked Person (an "SDN") by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC") with the identifier [IRAN].
-This case is being further investigated and will not be renewed if it is confirmed that ICS in Hamburg is the same company as ICS headquartered in Iran.
-The annual premium in respect of this policy is approximately \$2,300.
-The related annual net profit arising from this policy, which is difficult to calculate with precision, is estimated to be \$1,150.
+AXA Konzern also provides Industrial Commercial Services ("ICS") with property insurance for an office building in Hamburg, Germany.
+ICS is a company which some reports suggest may be owned by the Iranian Mines and Mining Industries Development and Renovation Organization, an entity designated as a Specially Designated National and Blocked Person (an "SDN") by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC") with the identifier [IRAN].
+As of the date of this report, AXA Konzern has taken actions necessary to terminate coverage under this insurance policy by the end of 2014.
+The annual premium in respect of this policy is approximately \$2,500.
+The related annual net profit arising from this policy, which is difficult to calculate with precision, is estimated to be \$1,250.

 In addition, AXA has informed us that AXA Ireland, an AXA insurance subsidiary, provides statutorily required car insurance under four separate policies to the Iranian Embassy in Dublin, Ireland.
-These policies will not be renewed when they end later in 2014 and early 2015.
-The total annual premiums for these four policies are approximately \$6,000 and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$3,000.
+AXA has informed us that, to comply with the Declined Cases Agreement of the Irish Government, these policies cannot be cancelled unless another insurer is willing to assume the cover.
+The total annual premiums for these four policies are approximately \$6,000 per annum and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$3,000.